gfiehler/rabbithub/README.md

  - rabbithub_subscription_pid (ram_copy)
  - rabbithub_subscription_err (ram_copy)

-RabbitHub consumers are now created with Consumer Tag format
+RabbitHub consumers can now created with Consumer Tag format

 	 amq.http.consumer.*localservername*-AhKV3L3eH2gZbrF79v2kig

-   where the localservername is the server name of the rabbitmq cluster node on which the consumer was created
+   where the localservername is the server name of the rabbitmq cluster node on which the consumer was created by setting RabbitHub environment variable include_servername_in_consumer_tag to true.

+   By not setting this variable the backwards compatible consumer tag of

+     amq.http.consumer-AhKV3L3eH2gZbrF79v2kig

+  will be used.
+An example can of setting this variable can be found in the test folder in the file:  rabbitmq.config.consumertag.

 ## RabbitHub APIs